ormojo/ormojo/data/ARCHITECTURE.md

 - The Result/ResultSet distinction is annoying (but probably necessary)
 - .save, .destroy, etc should reside on model instances, not as tilde-call gimmicks
 - Models should know which backend they are bound to.
 It should be transparent to user code.
+- ResultSets should have a .nextPage() or similar which gets the next resultSet
+- Cursors should have known/queriable serializability properties.
+Can I serialize the whole cursor?
+Offset-only?

 # Concepts